rishikaa1/feynn-labs/Project 1: AI Product Prototyping for Small Businesses/README.md

 ## Market and Customer Needs

 The global supply chain management market is rapidly growing, but many existing solutions are too costly or complex for SMEs.
-OptiChain fills this gap by offering an affordable, scalable, and easy-to-use solution tailored specifically for SMEs.
+OptiChain will fill this gap by offering an affordable, scalable, and easy-to-use solution tailored specifically for SMEs.

 ### Competitive Advantages
-- **Affordability**: OptiChain offers tiered subscription services that meet the budget constraints of SMEs.
+- **Affordability**: OptiChain will offer tiered subscription services that meet the budget constraints of SMEs.
 - **Advanced Features**: AI-driven insights and real-time data integration not typically available in lower-cost solutions.
 - **User-Friendly Interface**: Easy to navigate with minimal training, suitable for non-technical users.
-- **Scalability**: OptiChain grows with your business, offering more advanced features as needed.
+- **Scalability**: OptiChain will grow with your business, offering more advanced features as needed.

 ## How It Works

-1. **Data Integration**: OptiChain integrates data from multiple sources such as supplier databases, inventory management systems, and logistics networks.
+1. **Data Integration**: OptiChain will integrate data from multiple sources such as supplier databases, inventory management systems, and logistics networks.
-2. **Predictive Analytics**: Using machine learning models, OptiChain forecasts demand, optimizes inventory levels, and identifies potential risks.
+2. **Predictive Analytics**: Using machine learning models, OptiChain will forecast demand, optimizes inventory levels, and identifies potential risks.
-3. **Supplier Management**: The platform allows users to manage and monitor supplier performance, helping to negotiate better terms and ensure timely deliveries.
+3. **Supplier Management**: The platform will allow users to manage and monitor supplier performance, helping to negotiate better terms and ensure timely deliveries.
 4. **Logistics Optimization**: End-to-end logistics tracking and route optimization ensure timely deliveries and cost savings.

-## Technologies Used
+## Technologies To Be Used

 - **AI & Machine Learning**: Time Series Analysis, Linear Programming, Genetic Algorithms, and more.
-- **Cloud-Based**: OptiChain operates on a cloud platform, ensuring scalability and security.
+- **Cloud-Based**: OptiChain will operate on a cloud platform, ensuring scalability and security.
-- **Integration Capabilities**: Easily integrates with existing ERP systems and other business tools.
+- **Integration Capabilities**: Easily integrable with existing ERP systems and other business tools.

 ## Future Development